rkt/rkt/Documentation/commands.md

 #### Image Addressing

-Images can be ran by either their name, their hash or an explicit transport address.
+Images can be run by either their name, their hash, an explicit transport address, or a Docker registry URL.

 ```
 # Run by name